 Family Outreach of Amherst (FOA) is the safety net for low-income families in Amherst and the surrounding communities.
 We are unique in our ability to address all the issues struggling families face: mental health, domestic violence, addiction, housing, and life skills.
 We believe the families we work with are experts in their own lives and should be active participants in creating change in their lives.
-See below for the services we provide, after a quick announcement:
+Check out the services we provide after a quick announcement:

 Family Outreach of Amherst’s Services:

 Our home visiting program helps more than 100 low-income families each year.
 We stabilize and support families struggling with life skills, help with issues such as parenting, budgeting and conflict resolution, and help parents access services they need.